Kyle Isbel Player Props: Royals vs. Tigers

-On Monday, Kyle Isbel (.314 on-base percentage in past 10 games, 66 points above season-long percentage) and the Kansas City Royals face the Detroit Tigers, whose starting pitcher will be Matt Manning.
+On Wednesday, Kyle Isbel (.188 batting average in his past 10 games, with two doubles, a home run, two walks and two RBI) and the Kansas City Royals face the Detroit Tigers, whose starting pitcher will be Eduardo Rodriguez.
 First pitch is at 8:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Rays.
+In his previous game he had a hitless performance (0-for-4) against the Tigers.

 Kyle Isbel Game Info & Props vs. the Tigers